 Course 11: Excellent Customer Service—Natural or Learned?

 While some people might be “naturals,” excellent service skills can be learned.
-Our team talks about how proper service training and being willing to work hard can help anyone become an excellent customer service representative.
+Our team talks about how having the right attitude, getting skills training and being willing to work hard can help anyone become an excellent customer service representative.